Monolithic Power Systems's Options Frenzy: What You Need to Know

 Expected Price Movements

-Analyzing the Volume and Open Interest in these contracts, it seems that the big players have been eyeing a price window from $800.0 to $1050.0 for Monolithic Power Systems during the past quarter.
+Based on the trading activity, it appears that the significant investors are aiming for a price territory stretching from $820.0 to $930.0 for Monolithic Power Systems over the recent three months.

+In terms of liquidity and interest, the mean open interest for Monolithic Power Systems options trades today is 86.5 with a total volume of 599.00.

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for Monolithic Power Systems's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Monolithic Power Systems's whale trades within a strike price range from $800.0 to $1050.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Monolithic Power Systems's big money trades within a strike price range of $820.0 to $930.0 over the last 30 days.

 Monolithic Power Systems Option Activity Analysis: Last 30 Days